jackayeung/gesturerecognition/README.md

 ## **Debounce Time**
 The 1.5-second debounce time was empirically determined, providing a balance that prevents over-responsiveness while ensuring a fluid user experience.

-## **Demonstration Video**
-A demonstration video is provided below to showcase the system in action.
-The demonstration video registers four gestures currently:
-1. thumbs up (volume up)
-2. thumbs down (volume down)
-3. the UT Austin Hook ‘Em Horns hand sign (to open a tab with the school’s fight song)
-4. outstretched palm (to minimize / bring back all tabs on the computer).

-In the video, you can observe the system successfully recognizing the four gestures and executing the corresponding computer actions.
-Pay attention to the thumbs-up gesture, where the system’s dependency on the palm’s visibility is evident.

-The script continuously receives frames and interprets whether specific hand gestures are detected or not.
-The loop continues until the user presses space bar, at which point the video capture stops and the program terminates.

 ## **Challenges and Areas for Improvement**
 ### **Challenge: Accuracy and Consistency**